-Secondly, we have found that it is very difficult to find sets of parameter values that will result in a stable co-existence equilibrium at the time of the first year considered in the model (i.e. 1780) and also gives a reasonable fit to the data.
+Secondly, we have found that it is very difficult to find sets of parameter values that will result in a stable co-existence equilibrium at the time of the first year considered in the model (i.e. 1780) and also gives reasonable fit to the data.
 This becomes understandable when one considers the relatively large number of species considered and their complex non-linear interactions.

 Thirdly, fin whales are problematic in two respects.
 There is the difficulty of how best to account for the fact that much of their feeding takes place north of 60°S and well away from the ice-edge zone preferred by most of the other species considered.
-Also there is the surprising result that the reference case model estimates initial fin whale numbers to have been about the same as blue whales despite of the fact that fin whale catch having been some 50% larger (see Table 2a).
+Also there is the surprising result that the reference case model estimates initial fin whale numbers to have been about the same as blue whales despite of the fact that fin whale catch having been some 25% larger (see Table 2a).
 The explanation for this (according to the model) is that since peak fin whale harvests occurred a little later than for blue whales, the fin whales were able to take advantage of the krill "released" by earlier blue whale catches, so that a greater part of the fin catches reflect enhanced productivity compared to fishing down pristine abundance.
 This is reflected in Figure 16, which shows the per capita growth rate (sustainable yield rate) of each predator species over time in the absence of harvesting - note that while the trends shown for blue and fin whales are similar, larger values first occur over a period when blue whales are already substantially depleted, so cannot take full "advantage", unlike the situation for fin whales.
-Thus, essentially, fin whales were the first beneficiaries of the krill "surplus", even before minke whales and crabeater seals.